 - 1. The Code identifies core values on which social work's mission is based. - 2.
 The Code summarizes broad ethical principles that reflect the profession's core values and establishes a set of specific ethical standards that should be used to guide social work practice. - 3.
 The Code is designed to help social workers identify relevant considerations when professional obligations conflict or ethical uncertainties arise. - 4.
 The Code provides ethical standards to which the general public can hold the social work profession accountable. - 5.
 The Code socializes practitioners new to the field to social work's mission, values, ethical principles, and ethical standards. - 6.
 The Code articulates standards that the social work profession itself can use to assess whether social workers have engaged in unethical conduct.
-NASW has formal procedures to adjudicate ethics complaints filed against its members.
-In subscribing to this Code, social workers are required to cooperate in its implementation, participate in NASW adjudication proceedings, and abide by any NASW disciplinary rulings or sanctions based on it.
+NASW has formal procedures to adjudicate ethics complaints filed against its members. \ In subscribing to this Code, social workers are required to cooperate in its implementation, participate in NASW adjudication proceedings, and abide by any NASW disciplinary rulings or sanctions based on it.

-For information on NASW adjudication procedures, see NASW Procedures for the Adjudication of Grievances.
+\For information on NASW adjudication procedures, see NASW Procedures for the Adjudication of Grievances.

-The Code offers a set of values, principles, and standards to guide decision-making and conduct when ethical issues arise.
+The Code offers a set of values, principles, and standards to guide decision making and conduct when ethical issues arise.
 It does not provide a set of rules that prescribe how social workers should act in all situations.
-Specific applications of the Code must take into account the context in which they are being considered and the possibility of conflicts among the Code's values, principles, and standards.
-Ethical responsibilities flow from all human relationships, personal and familial to the social and professional.
+Specific applications of the Code must take into account the context in which it is being considered and the possibility of conflicts among the Code's values, principles, and standards.
+Ethical responsibilities flow from all human relationships, from the personal and familial to the social and professional.

 Further, the NASW Code of Ethics does not specify which values, principles, and standards are most important and ought to outweigh others in instances when they conflict.
-Reasonable differences of opinion can and do exist among social workers concerning how values, ethical principles, and ethical standards should be ranked when they conflict.
-Ethical decision-making in a given situation must apply the informed judgment of the individual social worker.
-It should also consider how the issues would be judged in a peer review process where the profession's ethical standards would be applied.
+Reasonable differences of opinion can and do exist among social workers with respect to the ways in which values, ethical principles, and ethical standards should be rank ordered when they conflict.
+Ethical decision making in a given situation must apply the informed judgment of the individual social worker and should also consider how the issues would be judged in a peer review process where the ethical standards of the profession would be applied.

-Ethical decision-making is a process.
+Ethical decision making is a process.
 In situations when conflicting obligations arise, social workers may be faced with complex ethical dilemmas that have no simple answers.
-Social workers should consider all the values, principles, and standards in this Code that are relevant to any situation in which ethical judgment is warranted.
-Social workers' decisions and actions should be consistent with the spirit and the letter of this Code.
+Social workers should take into consideration all the values, principles, and standards in this Code that are relevant to any situation in which ethical judgment is warranted.
+Social workers' decisions and actions should be consistent with the spirit as well as the letter of this Code.